-The final project report is due via cuLearn and in two (2) hard copies (one for the NFP and one for the instructor) at the beginning of the class on November 29, 2019.
-In the same class, your team will deliver a 15-20 min presentation of your report, for the purposes of broader in-class sharing and learning.
+The final project report is due via cuLearn at the beginning of the class on December 2, 2020.
+To receive the marks for the report, you need to email the report to your NFP contact, copying the instructor.
+In the same class, your team will deliver a 15 min presentation of your report, for the purposes of broader in-class sharing and learning.
 A copy of your presentation slides should also be submitted to the course cuLearn site.